minprog/app-studio/info/10 Syllabus.md

 ### For computer science students

+* You are expected to hand in one programming assignment that gets you started with the platform of choice.

-* You are expected to deliver, four milestones for each of two projects.
-You are also expected to meet a course assistant to discuss each deliverable and improve on your work.
+* You are expected to deliver four milestones for each of two projects.
+You are also expected to meet a TA to discuss each deliverable and improve on your work.

+* You are expected to use the discussions with the TA to improve the technical and functional designs of your projects.

 </div>
 </div>